It happens to many of us when getting ready to paint or refinish furniture that we realize it is a laminate surface.

 What is Standard Stain?

-Often called traditional stain, this is an oil or water-based stain that penetrates the wood and turns it into a different color.
+Often called traditional wood stain, this oil or water-based stain penetrates the wood and turns it into a different color.

-It is the fact that the stain penetrates the wood instead of sitting on top that is the biggest difference between this and gel stain.
+It is the fact that the stain penetrates the wood instead of sitting on top that is the most significant difference between this and gel stain.

 However, to get the stain to penetrate, you will have to vigorously sand the wood first.